 Well, that is Christmas here at the Cairngorm Reindeer Centre done for another year and I have to say it has been A LOT busier than 2020 when COVID restrictions didn’t allow us to go about our usual business.
 Although it wasn’t as busy as the years before COVID-19 I think this year has been an eye opener for us and how we go forward in the future.
-The income we receive over the November/December period through Christmas events is something we once relied on to help support the reindeer herd and running costs for the rest of the year but nowadays we are busier than ever and as a result the income through the Centre has proved itself, so I think a quieter Christmas tour in years to come could actually be better in the long run and therefore concentrating on what we have here at home.
-I’m not saying we won’t carry on with our Christmas tour but I will look into downsizing, which it has naturally done this year anyway and it’s been very manageable.
+The income we receive over the November/December period through Christmas events is something we once completely relied on to help support the reindeer herd and running costs for the rest of the year but nowadays we are busier than ever and as a result the income through the Centre now provides a bigger ratio than it once did, so I think a quieter Christmas tour in years to come could actually be better in the long run, concentrating more on what we have here at home.
+I’m not saying we won’t carry on with our Christmas tour completely, but I will look into downsizing, which it has naturally done this year anyway and it’s been very manageable.

 We went through all the normal training with the reindeer through the October period.
 The 5-6 month old calves being trained to wear and walk on a head collar and the new young male Christmas reindeer being trained to wear harness and pull the sleigh.
 They all did great and I think gold stars in particular go to Christie’s calf Akubra, who I can only describe as a born Christmas reindeer and Frost, our 3 year old who pulled the sleigh like he’d done it his whole life, taking part in some huge events and taking it all in his stride.
 They make you so proud when out and about on tour its hard not to shout their praises from the roof tops!